Peter Wilson Coldham: Life

 He wrote over 26 books and multiple monographs and magazine articles, including many standard works on Anglo-American genealogy.

-After serving in the far east for the Royal Navy in the last year of the Second World War, Coldham joined the British Foreign Office and was posted to the British embassy in Belgrade 1954–1956.
-He subsequently worked at the Central Office of Information (COI) in London 1956-1987.
+After serving in the far east in the Royal Navy in the last year of the Second World War, Coldham joined the British Foreign Office and was posted to the British embassy in Belgrade as Information Officer 1954–1956.
+He subsequently worked at the UK government's Central Office of Information (COI) in London 1956-1987.

 In retirement he frequently worked at the British Public Record Office, now known as The National Archives, where he discovered unpublished material on the early American colonists.
 His resulting articles published in the National Genealogical Society Quarterly (NGSQ) led to his recognition and several awards of excellence.
 He pioneered the then neglected field of English convict transports to America and indentured servants.

 His documentation and writing of the book Passengers and Ships to America, 1618–1668 was cited by author Meredith B. Colket in 2002 as, "the most important addition to our knowledge of early New England that has appeared in over a century."